Reckless Abandon (horse)

-Reckless Abandon (foaled 28 March 2010) is British Thoroughbred racehorse.
-In a racing career which began in May 2012 he has won all five of his races including the Norfolk Stakes at Royal Ascot, the Prix Morny at Deauville and the Middle Park Stakes at Newmarket.
+Reckless Abandon (foaled 28 March 2010) is a retired British Thoroughbred racehorse.
+In a racing career which began in May 2012 he won all five of his first-season races including the Norfolk Stakes at Royal Ascot, the Prix Morny at Deauville and the Middle Park Stakes at Newmarket.
 He ended the European season as one of the year's most highly rated two-year-olds.
 He had training problems in the following season and failed to win although he ran well in several major sprint races.
-He was retired to stud at the end of 2013 after having fertility problems.
-The horse returned to the track for three races in 2014.
+He was retired to stud at the end of 2013 but after having fertility problems returned to the track for three races in 2014.

 Background

 Reckless Abandon is a bay gelding with a white star bred at the Car Colston Hall Stud in Nottinghamshire.
 He is one of the best horses to date sired by the American stallion Exchange Rate, whose other progeny include the Apple Blossom Handicap winner Ermine.

 In September 2011 Reckless Abandon was sent to the Doncaster yearling sale where he was bought for £24,000 by the trainer Clive Cox.
 The colt passed into the joint ownership of Julie Deadman and Stephen Barrow.
 Cox took the horse into training at his Beechdown Farm stable at Lambourn in Berkshire.
 Reckless Abandon's Fan Club currently consists of many members, and is chaired by his biggest fans Jack Lamport and Matthew Bottrill, who have links with relation Robert Barrow.